deanlandolt/bytewise-uri/README.md

 ex = [ 'a/B', [ 'null:', [ [], true ] ], -Infinity ]
 k = key`/${ ex }/a/string:a@b.com`
 eq(k.uri, '/A%2FB,(null%3A,(array:,true:)),-Infinity+)/a/a%40b.com')
-deepEqual(k.valueOf(), ex)
+deepEq(k.valueOf(), ex)

 // With objects too:

 ex = { foo: true, baz: [ '', {}, 0, { a: 1 } ], bar: '0' }
 k = key`/${ ex }/s`
 eq(k.uri, '/foo=true:,baz=(string:,0+,object:,(a=1;)),bar=0')
-deepEqual(k.valueOf(), ex)
+deepEq(k.valueOf(), ex)
+```

-// String template interpolations are escaped using the underlying templating functinoality of the system.
+String template interpolations are escaped using the underlying templating functinoality of the system.
 As part of the interpolation process, an intermediate template is created with specially-keyed variables.
 By reusing the underlying templating system each of these variables will have the context necessary.
 This is captured by the parser when parsing values with template bindiings, allowing for these urls to be a safe and efficient way to reference key ranges.

-```